ArtyomVoronov/Gravitrips/README.md

 Strategy pattern used for AI realization because it lets the AI algorithm vary independently from other classes.

+MVVM pattern used for separation UI and logic.
+MVVM Light Toolkit selected because it  cross-platforming and easy to maintain.

 ## What could be improved or added ##

 ### Refactoring and code ###
-- Create better AI strategies.
+- Add better AI strategies.
 - Game and GameField classes could be refactored.

 ### Architecture ###
-- Change MVVM framework to MvvmCross and isolate ViewModels and other core logic in PCL.
+- Isolate ViewModels and other core logic in PCL.
 This will open up the possibility for creating Android and iOS apps using existing core code.

 ### UI ###
 - App design improving, styles for controls.